Finax Blog

 How am I supposed to build up an emergency fund when I'm living paycheck to paycheck?
 Be creative.
 Think of something, but do it quickly.
 Speed plays a big part in this case.
 Success is what will motivate in the next steps.
 After all, your emergency fund is just the first step to getting control of your finances.

-If you can build up your emergency fund quickly, say to yourself.
+If you can build up your emergency fund quickly, tell yourself.
 "Yes, I did it!" and you'll be hungry for another victory.

 Ask for an extra shift at work, deliver pizzas, work at weekends, sell some of your stuff.
 If you can't wrap your head around it, check out these tips of mine: